Jobs for Teens

 The upcoming holiday season will provide many job opportunities for part time work.
 Several retailers have already announced plans to hire at least 25,000 seasonal employees this year: Toys "R" Us, Walmart, Kohl’s, Target and Macys.

 find hourly and part time teen jobs

 in your local area:

 Jobs by Snagajob

 Kohl's, KMart, Chick-fil-A, Apple Stores, and AMC Theaters are just some of the many employers that offer flexible hourly and that are willing to hire teens to fill their open positions.
-With the high unemployment rate though, you'll be competing with lots of adults who are looking for any job just to bring in some money.
 Using your youthful energy, ingenuity and determination, you can still find plenty of jobs that are available to teens.

 When summer gets here, you can work more hours and take on more responsibilities that will help you establish job experience.
 Seasonal Jobs, such as around the Thanksgiving and Christmas holidays are also a great time for teens to make some extra money.
 Now that you're getting older, cool-aid stands, raking leaves and walking the neighbor's dog may not be making you as much money as you'd like.